• Skip to main content

 • Standard rates are possible after 60 months.

-Most people with Crohn’s will receive a table rated policy, expressed in percentages below.
+Most people with Crohn’s will receive a table-rated policy, expressed in percentages above.

-Slight variations in test results, elevated liver functions, remission periods, etc. will affect the final ratings received.
+Slight variations in test results, elevated liver functions, and remission periods will affect the final ratings received.

 Surgical History – No Recurrence